dmhenaopa/holberton-system_engineering-devops/0x03-shell_variables_expansions/README.md

 | Obtain and set environment variables | printenv, set, unset, export |
 | Replace/modificate a command | alias, unalias|
 | Execute a file | source |
+| Display the given value on terminal window | printf

 ### Requirements:
 All commands were tested on Ubuntu 14.04 LTS.
 Although the commands might work fine on other distributions, versions or operative systems.